mozilla/Addon-Tests/README.md

 2. Follow our simple [style guide][Style Guide]
 3. Fork this project with your own GitHub account
 4. Add your test into the "tests" folder and the necessary methods for it into the appropriate file in "pages"
-5. Make sure all tests are passing, and submit a pull request with your changes
+5. Make sure all tests are passing and submit a pull request with your changes

 [GitHub Templates]: https://github.com/mozilla/mozwebqa-test-templates
 [Style Guide]: https://wiki.mozilla.org/QA/Execution/Web_Testing/Docs/Automation/StyleGuide